mathesar-foundation/mathesar-wiki/docs/projects/future/forms-research.md

   - Setting deadlines might help

 ## Resources
+!!! info "Information"
-> This section collects project related resources.
+    This section collects project related resources.
 It's expected that there might not be anything here until the project plan is approved, and this section will grow over the project's timeframe.
-{.is-info}

 ## Timeline
 This project should take **5 weeks**.

+!!! info "Information"
-> Please adjust as needed depending on the steps for the project.
+    Please adjust as needed depending on the steps for the project.
-{.is-info}

 | Date | Outcome |
 | - | - |